 TRANSPIRE was formed in 1976 by a small group of bus enthusiasts to provide a society for those interested in public transport in and around the Chesterfield area.
 The society now has nearly 200 members, young and old, male and female, including some who live many miles away from Chesterfield.

-Bus operators serving the Chesterfield and areas around it include international companies such as Stagecoach and First, other large companies such as Trent Barton and smaller local operators such as TM travel, G&J Holmes and Hulleys of Baslow.
+Bus operators serving the Chesterfield and areas around it include international companies such as Stagecoach and First, other large companies such as Trent Barton and smaller local operators such as TM travel and Hulleys of Baslow.

 Remember too the many coach and minibus operators in the area and the coaches of National Express and as you can probably see from what you have just read there is plenty in Chesterfield for the bus enthusiast!